-Peritoneal mesothelioma is the 2nd most common form of mesothelioma, in which the cancer affects the lung’s lining.
-Treatment will depend upon the stage of the disease, but typically involves multimodal measures.
+Peritoneal mesothelioma is the second most common form of mesothelioma, in which cancer affects the lining of the abdomen, also known as the peritoneum.
+Treatment will depend upon the stage of the disease, but will generally involve multimodal measures.

-This cancer is typically classified as either “wet” or “dry.”
-Wet produces an abundance of nodules in the abdominal area, and has ascites present.
+This form of cancer is typically classified as either “wet” or “dry.”
+Wet produces an abundance of nodules in the abdominal area and has ascites present.
 Dry produces masses of cancerous cells, yet no ascites.

-When compared with other types of cancers, mesothelioma of the peritoneum is quite rare.
-Only 500 people each year are diagnosed with the disease, which is around 20% of all cases of mesothelioma.
-However, when compared to other types of mesothelioma, it’s actually the second most common, running slightly behind the most well-known and most common form, pleural mesothelioma.
+When compared to other types of mesothelioma, it’s actually the second most common, running slightly behind the most well-known and most common form, pleural mesothelioma.